jonnyhoeven/puppet-to-ansible/README.md

 The mapping of the puppet environment to the Ansible inventory is as follows:
 For each environment folder, the script will look for a `data/nodes` folder and looks up the role in `data/roles`.
-And collects all the variables from the `data/nodes` folder and the `data/roles` folder respectively.
+And collects all the keys from the `data/nodes` folder and the `data/roles` folder respectively.

 ```
 environment A